sreyas-ajayyan/sreyas-ajayyan/README.md

 2. **Electronics & Embedded Control** — Select the controller, sensors, actuators, communication interfaces, and power requirements.
 3. **Firmware** — Develop reliable embedded software for control, sensing, communication, and system behaviour.
 4. **Connectivity** — Add Wi-Fi, MQTT, LoRa, ESP-NOW, or other communication methods when remote or distributed operation is required.
-5. **Application / Cloud Layer** — Connect the hardware to dashboards, mobile applications, or cloud services when the project requires monitoring or remote control.
+5. **Application Layer** — Connect the hardware to mobile apps (Flutter), dashboards, or cloud services when the project requires monitoring or remote control.
 6. **Testing & Iteration** — Prototype, test individual subsystems, identify failure points, and iterate toward a reliable working system.

 ---